pdsink/pdsink/docs/README.md

 See `MsgToDpm_*` in [messages.h](../src/pd/messages.h), examples, and the `DPM` class.

-NOTE: When you handle DPM events, handlers should be non-blocking.
+NOTE: When handling DPM events, keep handlers non-blocking.
 For heavy operations, use RTOS events to decouple processing.

 ### Logging